derek-dchu/awesome-note/basic_io.md

 *  `DataOutputStream` -> `DataOutput`.
 *  ReturnType read\[Type\]/write\[Type\] ().
 *  Throws `EOFException` when reach of EOF.
-*  Uses floating point numbers to represent monetary values -> bad decimal fractions, should use `Object Stream` & `BigDecimal`.
+*  Don't use floating point numbers to represent monetary values because of bad decimal fractions.
+We should use `Object Stream` & `BigDecimal`.

 ## Object Streams